hupili/python-for-data-and-media-communication-gitbook/notes-week-07.md

 - Check the string length.
 Is there a super long cell?
 It may be because parsing error during scraping stage.
 Some data may mix up.
 - Check the missing values.
 Are there empty cells?
 What is the reasonable default value to fill in those empty cells?
 - Check the above on a subset of data (filtering/ grouping).
 Does `50` looks like a regular price?
 Does `50` looks like a regular price within "seafood" category?
+- Is the duplicate content?
+If there is no duplicate _entire rows_, is there duplicate rows in terms of a subset of the columns?
+Is this duplicate an error in the data?
+You may want to leverage some domain knowledge to further check.

 As an exercise, you can download a CSV file with intentionally injected error [here](https://github.com/hupili/python-for-data-and-media-communication/tree/7cec7a85a894871aff26b512155612ecd5e8e8f7/pandas-examples/data%20cleaning%20exercise).
 The notebook is for your reference.